heyWest/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 hello - set all permission to owner, read and execute permissions to group owner and then write and execute permissions to the other users

 chmod --reference=olleh hello - sets the mode of the file hello the same as the file olleh

+mkdir -m 751 my_dir -creates a directory called my_dir with permissions 751 in the working directory